mhwlng/streamdeck-elite/README.md

 When a button has no effect (e.g. when docked) then the image won't change.

-The plugin can (optionally) automatically switch to a different profile, if the in-game state changes (e.g. deploy hardpoints, enter SRV etc.)
+The plugin can (optionally) automatically switch to a different profile, if the in-game state changes. (e.g. deploy hardpoints, enter SRV etc.)
 More instructions on the [Wiki](https://github.com/mhwlng/streamdeck-elite/wiki/Automatic-Profile-Switching).

 (normal buttons don't need any plugin, they simply simulate a keypress)